ForomePlatform/anfisa/doc/dev/rest/s_dtree_point.rst

 -----------

-Data structure is used in returning properties of request :doc:`dtree_set` and contains information about point of decision tree.
+Data structure is used in returning properties of request :doc:`dtree_set` and contains information about :term:`point of decision tree<decision tree point>`.

 There are 4 kinds of points:

     **If** corresponds to ``if`` Python instruction,

-        Has condition with atomic :term:`conditions` on filtering properties, and possibly complex structure formed by AND/OR/NOT operations
+        Has condition with atomic :term:`condition<conditions>` on filtering properties, and possibly complex structure formed by AND/OR/NOT operations

         Followed by point of type **Return** with **level** equal to ``1``